tech-sushant/mcp-server/README.md

 ## Recommended MCP Clients
 * BrowserStack MCP Server has been tested thoroughly on Claude Desktop and Cursor.
     * For use cases involving code modifications we recommend using Cursor.

+## Caveats
+* BrowserStack MCP Server is under active development and only supports a subset of the MCP protocol, so please reach out to us in case you run into any issues.
+* Due to non-deterministic nature of LLMs, the MCP Client may or may not always invoke the correct tools required to complete the task.
+We are working on improving this, if you have any suggestions please reach out to us.